ozh/too-long-didnt-read/readme.md

-# :bulb: Plugin Name
+# TL;DR

-:bulb: Description
+This fun plugin just replaces the “Excerpt” meta-box with something more meaningful for the Modern Redditor.

-> :bulb: Set required secrets in this repo settings: `SVN_USERNAME` and `SVN_PASSWORD`
+Oh, also, it’s a neat example of custom string replacement using a filter over gettext 🙂

 ## Dev and download

 Development of this plugin happens here on Github.
-Download the plugin from within your WordPress install, or on https://wordpress.org/plugins/
+Download the plugin from within your WordPress install, or on https://wordpress.org/plugins/too-long-didnt-read/